 The digital operation is flexible for system integration.
-Measurements can be either continuous or single-shot.
-The control and interrupt system features autonomous operation, allowing the processor to sleep while the sensor searches for appropriate wake-up events to report with the interrupt pin.
+Measurements can be either continuous or singleshot.
+The control and interrupt system features autonomous operation, allowing the processor to sleep while the sensor searches for appropriate wake-up events to report via the interrupt pin.
 The digital output is reported over an I2C- and SMBuscompatible, two-wire serial interface.

-The low power consumption and low power-supply voltage capability of the OPT3006 enhance the battery life of battery-powered systems.
+The low power consumption and low power-supply voltage capability of the OPT3001 enhance the battery life of battery-powered systems.